 Just do it, even if it’s morning.
 You only live once.

-Tell me if I’m wrong, but Nuremberg gingerbread or Elisenlebkuchen seems to be softer and sweeter than other versions I tried around Germany.
+Let me know if I’m wrong, but Nuremberg gingerbread or Elisenlebkuchen seems to be softer and sweeter than other versions I tried around Germany.

 The city is famous for gingerbread, which has been baked there for over 600 years.
 It’s delicious and comes in a mind-boggling array of flavors.
 I opted for several sampler packs from sellers with the longest lines, figuring more people in line equals better gingerbread.